 **The posts I write might contain affiliate links or be written in collaboration with businesses or brands.
 Please see my disclosure policy for more information.**

-For families on the go or parents who work, slow cookers are a wonderful way to have food “cook itself” so you don’t have to rack your brain for meal ideas when you are mentally and physically fried after a long day.
+For families on the go or parents who work, slow cookers are an excellent way to have food “cook itself,” so you don’t have to rack your brain for meal ideas when you’re mentally and physically exhausted after a long day.
 If you’re not used to using one, knowing some tips and tricks ahead of time can help reduce the learning curve.
 Even if you do use your slow cooker frequently, it’s nice to expand your recipe repertoire and learn something new about this standby of busy kitchens.

 Here are some tips and tricks for successful slow cookery.